 "The equipment list is too numerous to mention it all but, I'll give the main highlights:

-I'm running Cubase Pro 9.5.
-I had a Mackie Control Universal Pro and two Extender Pros for 24 moving faders of mixing (unlimited if you factor in the layers), as you see in the picture, but the faders went and they wouldn’t support it...so I switched to a Slate Digital Raven MTI2 as my controller (virtual console).
-As cool as Raven is, I miss the feel of moving real faders, so I changed to an icon QCon Pro X and an icon QCon Pro XS for 16 moterized faders (if I should find more room, I might add one or two more Pro XS units for a total of 24 or 32 faders)"
+I'm running Cubase Pro 10.5.
+I used to have a Mackie Control Universal Pro and two Extender Pros for 24 moving faders of mixing (unlimited if you factor in the layers), as you see in the picture, but the faders went and they wouldn’t support it...so I switched to a Slate Digital Raven MTI2 as my controller (virtual console).
+As cool as Raven is, I miss the feel of moving real faders, so I changed to an icon QCon Pro X and an icon QCon Pro XS for 16 motorized faders (if I should find more room, I might add one or two more Pro XS units for a total of 24 or 32 faders)"

-In the Hardware Rack, among other things, I have an Antelope audio Orion Studio (with a Personus Digimax DP88 in the ADAT i/o for drums) as my audio interface (recording at 96k).
+In the Hardware Rack, among other things, I have an Antelope audio Orion Studio Synergy Core (with a Personus Digimax DP88 in the ADAT i/o for drums) as my audio interface (recording at 96k).
 I have numerous stand alone mic pres from ART, Presonus, M-Audio and Studio Projects.
-My main hardware microphone preamplifiers are: First and foremost my A-Designs P1 (Quad Eight mic pre), Vintech 573 (Neve 1073 mic pre), Golden Age Pre73 (Neve 1073 mic pre) modded by Zen Pro Audio (Warren is GREAT, my pre had the knobs broken in shipping and he replaced them free of charge), three CAPI V26 mic pres (vintage API console mic pre clones, two of which I use for my Line 6 Helix guitar processor) and my Daking mic pre one (Trident mic pre), stock Golden Age Pre73 (which I use for one bass channel), two ART MPA II Pro with Sylvania NOS tubes (one I used to use for my Cascade Vin jet ribbon mics for drum overheads, but I switched to a pair of Joly modded NT5 pencil mics for the overheads ).
-M-Audio DMP3 modded by JJ Audio,p Universal Audio LA-610, Joemeek VC1Q (which I use for my other Bass DI) and a Focusrite Platinum Twintrack Pro (interfaced with my Orion Studio through SPDIF for a total of 22 inputs).
+My main hardware microphone preamplifiers are: A Sound Techniques A Range Channel Strip-Sunset Sound Limited Edition (only 50 made)...this unit sounds AMAZING and it's a piece of Rock history (and Danny White, owner of Sound Techniques is an really great guy), Dizengoff D4 (EMI REDD 47 clone), three H2 Audio 2128 mic pres (Olympic Studios Helios type 69 console mic pre), Sunset Sound Tutti mic pre (Sunset Sound Studios custom API console mic pre), A-Designs P1 (Quad Eight mic pre), Vintech 573 (Neve 1073 mic pre), Universal Audio LA-610 Channel Strip, Golden Age Pre73 (Neve 1073 mic pre) modded by Zen Pro Audio (Warren is GREAT, my pre had the knobs broken in shipping and he replaced them free of charge), three CAPI V26 mic pres (vintage API console mic pre clones, two of which I use for my Line 6 Helix guitar processor), Daking mic pre one (Trident mic pre), stock Golden Age Pre73 (which I use for one bass channel), two ART MPA II Pro with Sylvania NOS tubes (one I used to use for my Cascade Vin jet ribbon mics for drum overheads, but I switched to a pair of Joly modded NT5 pencil mics for the overheads...now using Slate ).
+M-Audio DMP3 modded by JJ Audio, Joemeek VC1Q (which I use for my other Bass DI) and a Focusrite Platinum Twintrack Pro (interfaced with my Orion Studio through SPDIF for a total of 22 inputs).
 For outboard effects I have (among others) a Kurzweil Rumour, a Lexicon MX200, two Behringer V-Verbs and a Rocktron Intellifex

 I monitor with: